TribeOfBenjamin/README-generator/README1.md

 ![GitHub followers](https://img.shields.io/github/followers/0?label=Follow&style=social)

-        # Net-Movies
+        # Jumping Jacks
-        This is going to be the next Netflex!
-Except different!
+        This counts how many jumping jacks you do.

         ## Table of Contents